Survey of Information Encoding Techniques for DNA: Advanced Approaches

-The density achieved in this project is higher than in previous attempts, at 5.5 petabits/mm$^3$, reinforcing the idea that DNA is a suitable as a platform for archiving data.
-The one shortcoming is the lack of a more sophisticated encoding (parity checks, error-correction) and the high cost of synthesis and sequencing compared to traditional, commercial solutions (tape, hard drives).
+This encoding uses a single nucleotide to encode each bit and achieves a physical storage density of 5.5 petabits/mm$^3$, reinforcing the idea that DNA is suitable as a storage medium for archival data.
+The one shortcoming is the lack of a more sophisticated error detection and correction mechanism.
 With the simple encoding, a number of small errors (10, mostly caused by homopolymers) occurred, indicating that a more robust technique is needed.
 The reported long access time (hours to days) is on par with other approaches (due to the slow speed of sequencing) and is acceptable considering this is an approach for archival data which is accessed only very infrequently.

-The theoretical information density of this approach is one nucleotide per bit.
-While this is not particularly good, 0.5 is the best, this encoding approach is the first that avoids homopolymers and also allows to balance the GC content.
-Taking into account the addressing information (19 nucleotides) and the sequencing primers (twice 22 nucleotides), only 52 nucleotides can be used to store data (given the sequence length of 115 nucleotides).
-This results in 2.2 nucleotides required per bit.

-However, as no error correction or detection is considered, each sequence needs to be replicated multiple times, thereby also adversely affecting the information density.
+The theoretical payload-only information density of this approach is 1 b/nt.
+While this is not particularly high---2 b/nt is the theoretical maximum achievable without the use of compression---this encoding approach both avoids homopolymers and also allows to balance the GC content.
+Taking into account the addressing information (19 nucleotides) and the sequencing primers (two primers of length 22 nucleotides each), only 96 nucleotides can be used to store data (given the sequence length of 159 nucleotides that was used in the experiments).
+This results in an information density of 0.6 b/nt.
+However, as no error correction codes are used, each sequence needs to be replicated multiple times and sequenced with a high coverage (a coverage of approximately 3000 is used; however, no attempt has been made to perform a sub-sampling experiment to find a minimum coverage that would be sufficient).

-Work following this encoded substnatial amounts of data for the first time.
-Goldman~\cite{Goldman2013TowardsDNA} et al. encoded binary data (text, PDF, MP3, JPEG) totalling to 757'051 Bytes.